PeterFa/PyTradeLib/README.md

 ==========

 PyTradeLab is a python library for managing instrument data, screening and backtesting.

-It stands on the shoulders of giants:
+### Thanks To:
-Gabriel Martin Becedillas Ruiz, for authoring the original PyAlgoTrade John Benediktsson, for authoring the talib wrapper and helping me extensively And of course the authors of the original TA-Lib, zipline, and the entire SciPy community for all of the excellent tools and documentation!
+- Gabriel Martin Becedillas Ruiz, for authoring the original PyAlgoTrade
+- John Benediktsson, for authoring the talib wrapper and helping me extensively
+- The authors of the original TA-Lib, zipline, and the entire SciPy community for all of the excellent tools and documentation!
+- And, well, the internet.

 ### So what's different?
 - The entire API is a more pythonic lower_cased_api.